inFocus7/CPPBankingSystem/README.md

 [10/14/17]
 Just realized that classes wont really work so time to either save data on a text file, or work on integrating a database to store information sooner.
 Yay me!

+[10/31/17]
+Need to remind myself to continue this.
+My Azure Educational ver. didn't work, so I couldn't continue, and had Cal.
+II test coming up at the time.